adrien2p/medusa-extender/docs/README.md

 # Contribute :ballot_box:

-Contributions welcome!
+Contributions are welcome!
 You can look at the contribution [guidelines](./CONTRIBUTING.md)